Sashie/skDragonRecode/readme.md

 > **Note:**
 > - If the list is deleted, all players can see the effect again.
 > - Using this expression ensures the effect no longer plays globally, it is only visible to the specified player list.

 ---

+## Complex effects

+There are many complex effects, with more planned for future updates.
+For this example, we will use the most iconic one: the wings effect.

+> Complex effects also use the same properties as simple effects, with some additional properties for enhanced customization.

+---

 ## Syntax Documentation